illescasDaniel/Inject-Swift/README.md

 No, until you use the value, it is not retrieved from the dependencies container.

 Same happends with singletons.
 The 'singleton resolver' stores the singleton **as a function** until is first called, then it stores its reference value.

+> 4 - Do I need a library like this for simple dependencies on my small app?

+Probably not, but you might consider using it if your app grows or if you just like the way of handling dependencies.

+**I wrote about it in my article at medium**: https://itnext.io/9aa1015d8342